AI-Cultural-Heritage-Lab/l3_manual/README.md

 #### Supporting Graduate Research

 L<sup>3</sup> will, as funding permits, support graduate students through research scholarships and/or formal GSR appointments.
-Every GSR has to be negotiated with Todd, and involves working with undergrads, postdocs or faculty on a project with clear goals.
+Every GSR has to be negotiated with Todd, and involves working with undergrads, postdocs, and/or faculty on a project with clear goals.

 ### A Note on Authorship